EmptyButter/emptybutter.github.io/_posts/2025-09-12-htb-delegate.md

 SMB         10.129.234.69   445    DC1              SYSVOL          READ            Logon server share
 ```

-I ran `smbclient` to enumerate the content of the NETLOGON share which normally contains user logon scripts if any.
+I ran `smbclient` to enumerate the content of the NETLOGON share which normally contains user logon scripts if there is any.
 ```
 ❯ smbclient -N //10.129.234.69/NETLOGON
 Try "help" to get a list of possible commands.